dracca/context/README.md

   * k3: BM25 'k3' parameter to control within-query TF saturation and scale.
   * d: exponent for the RSJ weight that allows for 're-shaping' of the IDF function (see paper for more information).
   * &#963; width of the Gaussian kernel in PM methods.
-  * w: weight assigned to document scores in DIS methods.
+  * &#411;: weight assigned to document scores in DIS methods.

 In tables 'DIS' and 'DIS-PM', the first columns for b, k1, k3, and d correspond to the BM25 parameters used for document ranking.
 The second set of columns for b, k1, k3, and d correspond to the parameters used for passage ranking instead.